Putin questions U.S. prosecution of Capitol rioters, saying mob carried only ‘political requests’

 Applause from the crowd followed.

-About 500 people have been charged in the investigation into the Capitol riot, for offenses such as assaulting police officers, violent entry to Congress and disorderly conduct.
+About 500 people have been charged in the investigation into the Capitol riot for offenses such as assaulting police officers, violent entry to Congress and disorderly conduct.

-Putin suggested the agenda for his coming meeting with Biden could cover issues of potential common ground, such as climate, the pandemic, disarmament and combating terrorism.

-That differed from Biden’s preview of the summit last week, when he said he would press Putin on human rights abuses such as Russia’s treatment of jailed opposition leader Alexei Navalny.
-In response, the Kremlin has attempted to draw an equivalency to the U.S. treatment of the Capitol rioters.
-Foreign Minister Sergei Lavrov called it a “persecution” earlier this week.
+In a separate interview with state television after his session at the St. Petersburg conference, Putin called Biden “a very experienced man.
+He has been in politics all his life.
+He is experienced, I hope, and very sensible and careful as a person.”

+“I very much hope that our meeting will be positive,” Putin added.
+“I don’t expect any breakthrough in Russian-U. S. relations, anything that could amaze us all with its results.”

+One subject that could come up between the leaders is Belarusian President Alexander Lukashenko after Putin did nothing to break ranks with his strongman ally.

-Putin did nothing to break ranks with Belarusian President Alexander Lukashenko, an ally of Putin’s who sparked international outrage for forcing down a civilian jetliner flying over Belarus last month to arrest an opposition journalist, Roman Protasevich, who was on board.
+Lukashenko last month sparked international outrage for forcing down a civilian jetliner flying over Belarus last month to arrest an opposition journalist, Roman Protasevich, who was on board.
 Also arrested was Russian activist Sofia Sapega, who was traveling with Protasevich on the flight from Athens to Vilnius, Lithuania.

 Lukashenko has claimed that Belarus air traffic controllers diverted the plane because of a emailed bomb threat purporting to be from the Palestinian militant group Hamas.
 The email, however, appeared to be sent after the plane was diverted, according to the email service provider.
 Hamas also denied issuing any bomb threat.